PaleBlueDot1990/bootdevJsStarter/README.md

-Introductory piece of code to practice JavaScript on Backend
+Introductory piece of code to practice JavaScript on Backend.